syncfusion-content/maui-toolkit-docs/maui-toolkit/TabView/Tab-Item-Customization.md

 # Configure the appearance of Tab Item in .NET MAUI Tab View (SfTabView)

-A tab item consists of the following elements that can be customized.
+A tab item consists of the several elements that can be customized to enhance its appearance and functionality.
+This guide will walk you through the various customization options available for tab items in [SfTabView](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.TabView.SfTabView.html).

-## Adding image in tab item
+## Customizable Elements of a Tab Item

 ### Header